hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 }
 ```

-**Why to use json?**
+**Why to use JSON?**

-The advantages of json:
+The advantages of JSON:

 1. The data size is small.
 Compared with XML(another) file type to store and exchange data, JSON is small in size and faster in passing.
 2. The transmission speed is fast.
 JSON is much faster than XML.
 3. Data format is simple, easy to read and write, and the format is compressed.
-4. Easy to use with python, Json is a form of `k-v` structure.
+4. Easy to use with python, JSON is a form of `k-v` structure.

-In simple terms, json is a dict, which has keys, each key corresponds to a value.
+In simple terms, JSON is a dict, which has keys, each key corresponds to a value.
 The middle is separated by `:` , the outermost is surrounded by `{}`, and the different key-value pairs are separated by `,`.
 Example like this

 ```python